Viewley Hill Marvelous Me App

 Our Aims

 It is our aim at Viewley Hill Academy to develop children’s reading skills in order to provide them with life skills and to promote reading for pleasure and enjoyment.
-We believe that reading can open doors and give our pupils life chances through improved language and vocabulary skills and stimulated imaginations and curiosity.
-We aim to provide our children with a high quality reading curriculum that spans all genres so that upon leaving primary education all pupils are able to read fluently with understanding and confidence and have the skills to be good independent learners in the next stage of the educational journey.
-The ways in which we meet this aim are through a carefully planned and progressive curriculum, access to high quality texts, book fairs, celebration of reading days, book clubs, birthday books and half termly recommended reads.
+Reading is the thread that runs through our entire curriculum and underpins all the other subjects we teach.
+We believe that reading can open doors through improved language and vocabulary skills, whilst also stimulating imaginations and curiosity.
+Our children are exposed to a range of fiction, non-fiction and poetry texts.
+We encourage our children to explore these during lessons, in their own time and at home.
+We aim to provide our children with a high quality reading curriculum so, that upon leaving primary education, all pupils are able to read fluently with understanding and confidence.
+We also want to equip them with skills to be good independent learners in the next stage of their educational journey.

 Our Approach

-• Being exposed to ‘good reading’ – there is an expectation that every teacher reads to their class daily.
-In addition to specific teaching of reading skills, pupils are given opportunities to further develop and refine their reading outside of their English lessons.
-Pupils have access to a wide range of appropriate reading material, including fiction, non-fiction, poetry and play-scripts, with a class library in each teaching room along with a school library and through a wide range of IT programs and resources.
-A variety of reading scheme materials and ‘real books’ are used to support the children’s reading development, including Oxford Reading Tree, Collins Big Cat, Phonics Bug and Project X.
+There is an expectation that every teacher reads to their class daily so that children of all ages can enjoy story time.
+In addition to specific teaching of reading skills, children are given opportunities to further develop and refine their reading outside of their English lessons.
+Pupils have access to a wide range of appropriate reading material with a class library in each teaching room along with a school library throughout both buildings.

-• Having sound phonological awareness – In our youngest children, the systematic teaching of synthetic phonics, following the Little Wandle programme, enables them to learn the phonetic code and to apply understanding of letter sounds with the corresponding letter shapes (graphemes).
-Phonics teaching is a daily part of English throughout EYFS and KS1, and is used to support children throughout KS2 who may require additional support in securing these skills.
+In our youngest children, the systematic teaching of synthetic phonics, following the Little Wandle programme, enables them to learn the phonetic code and to apply understanding of letter sounds with the corresponding letter shapes (graphemes).
+Phonics teaching is a daily part of English throughout EYFS and KS1, including same-day intervention where needed.
+It is also used to support children throughout KS2 who may require additional support in securing these skills.

-• Developing fluency and comprehension – All children across school are heard read at least once in a week.
-In EYFS and KS1 all children have Guided Reading to support decoding, fluency and comprehension.
-Additional support for comprehension takes the form of Guided Reading or Reciprocal Reading; this is decided is based upon the simple view of reading that each teacher completes to assess the learning needs of the children.
+All children across school are heard read at least once in a week.
+In EYFS and Year 1 all children have Little Wandle Reading Practice sessions 3x per week to support decoding, fluency and comprehension.
+Additional support for comprehension takes the form of reading fluency for our older children.

-• Developing 3 core reading skills: to retrieve, to infer, to understand vocabulary – From Y2, reading comprehension is taught in reading skills lessons based on a quality text.
-These texts cover a wide range of genres and styles.
-Learning activities are based on the Reading Skills document and quality reading journal activities. .
+From Y2, reading is taught in reading skills lessons based on a quality text.
+These texts cover a wide range of genres and styles to engage the children in their reading.
+Activities are planned to support the children in their development of the three core reading skills.

 How do we know what the children need?